-What local deviations apply in the municipality of Aalten
+What local exceptions apply in the municipality of Aalten?

 Under the Quality Assurance Act (Wkb), the municipality can establish local deviations for specific situations.
 These are local situations whereby the end result of a construction activity may not meet the building regulations.
 The quality assurance officer must be aware of these special local circumstances.
 The quality assurance contractor must incorporate them into the assurance plan and risk assessment.